 Winter Roads Maintenance

-The Road Department has 40 truck plows (26 include sanders), 35 graders, 10 loaders, and 4 de-icing trucks.
-Spokane County crews work in 12-hour shifts around the clock to ensure the entire 2,527 road system is plowed.
+The Road Department has 36 snow plows/sanding trucks, 34 graders, and 4 deicing trucks.
+Spokane County crews work in 12-hour shifts around the clock to ensure the entire road system (5,100+ lane miles) is plowed.

-Spokane County has a policy regarding plowing/blowing/shoveling snow from private property onto the County road right-of-way.
-In accordance with the Spokane County Code Chapter 8.24, it is a misdemeanor to place material on a County road right-of-way.
-This creates problems for motorists who must drive over it and is an inconvenience for the County plows to clean the snow up.
+Spokane County has a policy regarding plowing/blowing/shoveling snow from private property onto the county road right-of-way.
+In accordance with the Spokane County Code Chapter 8.24, it is a misdemeanor to place material on a county road right-of-way.
+This creates problems for motorists who must drive over it and makes the county's snow removal efforts more difficult.
 The snow from your property must be left on your property.

 Federal, State and Local officials celebrated the completion of the Euclid Road Bridge Replacement Project.
 Read on...

 A reminder from the Spokane County Regional Solid Waste System that the Transfer Stations (see map) are now on winter hours until March 2024.
 They are open from 7:30 a.m. to 4;00 p.m.
 Monday-Friday, and 8:30 a.m. to 4:00 p.m.
 Saturday and Sunday.
 Read on...